 In the literature, the definition of family firms varies across studies (see Miller et al. (2007) for a summary).
 We adopt a relatively strict and conservative definition.
-A private firm is defined as a family firm if the founding family owns at least 50%29 of equity shares and at least another family member (other than the founder) engages in the firm (either holds positive equity shares or a board member position or the CEO position).
-This definition follows Bøhren et al. (2019) and Amore, Garofalo and Minichilli (2014) to ensure that the controlling family owns the majority of the equity share in private firms.
+A private firm is defined as a family firm if the founding family owns at least 50% of equity shares and at least another family member (other than the founder) engages in the firm (either holds positive equity shares or a board member position or the CEO position).
+Family members include individuals who are related to the founder by blood or marriage, such as their parents, spouses, children, and siblings.
+This definition follows Bøhren et al. (2019) and Amore et al. (2014) to ensure that the controlling family owns the majority of the equity share in private firms.
 In addition, in the spirit of Claessens et al. (2002), Gómez-Mejía et al. (2007) and Cai et al. (2013), the engagement of family members can enhance the influence of the controlling family in the firm's management, and it conforms to a typical understanding that family firms are characterized as an organization controlled and managed by multiple family members (Bertrand and Schoar, 2006; Miller et al., 2007).
-Firms controlled by an individual without other family members' engagement are not family firms by our definition, discussing family ties or nepotism in such firms is not meaningful.30 We adopt alternative definitions of family firms in robustness checks and show that the main results still hold.
+Firms controlled by an individual without other family members' engagement are not family firms by our definition, discussing family ties or nepotism in such firms is not meaningful.
+We adopt alternative definitions of family firms in robustness checks and show that the main results still hold.